Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 blue ocean strategy definition

-Well, Nintendo is probably known by most of you for its iconic games like Super Mario Bros., The Legend of Zelda, Mario Kart or Metroid.
+Well, Nintendo is probably known by most of you for its iconic games like Super Mario Bros., The Legend of Zelda, Mario Kart, or Metroid.

 任天堂 or Nin-Ten-Dô is commonly assumed to mean "leave luck to heaven" (not an official statement though).